alis0712/dungeonManiac/README.md

 # dungeonManiac

-### A simple 2D Turn-based RPG made in combination with C++ and SDL2 as part of a summer course, which touched on the following C++ and SDL2 concepts:
+### A simple 2D Turn-based RPG made in combination with C++ and SDL2 as part of a summer advanced game programming course, which touched on the following C++ and SDL2 concepts:

 ### 1) variables and math